FernandoMonroy/fernandomonroy.github.io/index.md

 callouts: home_callouts
 show_sidebar: false
 ---
 ## About me

-Lead Software Engineer with vast knowledge in game and software development.
+Software Engineer with vast knowledge in game and software development.
 In my 8+ years of experience, I have had the opportunity to collaborate and take the lead in several projects of 3D graphics(image processing, AR, VR, gaming, etc.).

 Some of the clients of my previous jobs were Kellogg's, Coca-Cola, Danone, Bimbo, BASF, among others.